 Are you ready?
-We will be making the hike up to one of the key highlights in Bhutan today!
+You will be making the hike up to one of the key highlights in Bhutan today!
 Tiger's Nest aka Taktsang Monastery.

 Day 7: Departure from Paro

-Today we will bid fond farewell to this beautiful Himalayan country and take an early flight.
+Today, you will bid fond farewell to this beautiful Himalayan country.
 We hope by now you would have made some friends and also kept many photos and beautiful memories of Bhutan!
-And we look forward to seeing you again in this beautiful land of endless Enchantments!
+And we look forward to seeing you again in this beautiful land of endless enchantments!
 Tashi Delek!